-380 This relaxation timescale calculation based on the disappearance of the perturbed signal (via successive profile similarity) may differ from an approach in which the profile returns to a pre-defined "old profile".
-Because the exactness of pre-flood and postflood profiles is difficult to quantify numerically (Wheatcroft 1990), and the return to the former is frequently driven by slow dynamics, the approach used here can provide a window of estimate for which a particular signal fades toward the background of a theoretically pre-perturbed signal.
+This relaxation timescale calculation based on the disappearance of the perturbed signal (via successive profile similarity) may differ from an approach in which the profile returns to a pre-defined "old profile".
+Because the exactness of pre-flood and post-flood profiles is difficult to quantify numerically (Wheatcroft, 1990), and the return to the former is frequently driven by slow dynamics, the approach used here can provide a window of estimate for which a particular signal fades toward the background of a theoretically pre-perturbed signal.

-385 • Uncertainty in relaxation timescale estimate
+Uncertainty in relaxation timescale estimate.
 The uncertainty introduced by this technique is quantified using a non-parametric bootstrap of the $\tau$ statistics.
 The objective of bootstrapping is to estimate a parameter based on the data, such as a mean, median, or any scalar or vector statistics but with less restrictive assumptions about the form of the distribution that the observed data came from (Efron, 1992).

-- In this case, we employ a modified bootstrapping technique to estimate the uncertainty in the relaxation timescale by 390 resampling on the cutoff point introduced in Eq.
-23 (i.e. median, $\overline{\varphi(t)}$ of a given reference simulation).
-This calculation takes advantage of the fact that the timeseries will be dominated by the slowly varying seasonal cycle over a long time period away from the point of perturbation, with the influence of the perturbation fading to the background.
-The variation of this reference timeseries over time reflects the uncertainty in this median threshold point.
+In this case, we employ a modified bootstrapping technique to estimate the uncertainty in the relaxation timescale by resampling on the cutoff point introduced in Eq.
+(23) (i.e. median, $\varphi(t)$ of a given reference simulation).
+This calculation takes advantage of the fact that the time series will be dominated by the slowly varying seasonal cycle over a long time period away from the point of perturbation, with the influence of the perturbation fading to the background.
+The variation of this reference time series over time reflects the uncertainty in this median threshold point.
 This variance, along with the reference cutoff value, can be used to generate n random perturbations varying about the normative threshold value.
-We can proceed to create - a histogram of the replicate threshold(s) distribution.
+We can proceed to create a histogram of the replicate threshold(s) distribution.
 The histogram of this distribution is depicted schematically in the left margin of Fig. 3.
-The relaxation time in each realization of the threshold is calculated $(\hat{\tau}t)$ .
+The relaxation time in each realization of the threshold is calculated $(\hat{\tau}i)$ .
 The median absolute deviation from this ensemble of relaxation times is then used to calculate the level of uncertainty in the statistics of interest (timescale of relaxation - $(\hat{\tau})$ ).
 Figure 3 depicts this concept schematically.
-It should be noted that this method eliminates the need to rerun the deterministic model for each iteration, reducing the computational burden of this technique. - 400 The 95 % confidence intervals ( $\hat{\sigma}{\tau(level/2)}$ and $\hat{\sigma}{\tau(1-level/2)}$ ) are reported in this paper by calculating the quantiles of this empirical distribution of $\hat{\sigma}{\tau}$ .
+It should be noted that this method eliminates the need to rerun the deterministic model for each iteration, reducing the computational burden of this technique.

-Figure 3: The bootstrapping technique used to calculate the uncertainty in the relaxation timescale.
+Figure 3.
+The bootstrapping technique used to calculate the uncertainty in the relaxation timescale.
 The resampled median about a reference provides a replicate over which the standard error estimate is defined.
 The solid red represents the expected value of the quantity estimated while the vertical red line is the deviation from this expected value.